 As part of the collaboration, the winning work is unveiled at Art Dubai each year, and subsequently joins Ithra’s prestigious permanent collection.
 The winner also receives a grant of up to $100,000 to produce the proposal.

 Fahad bin Naif, Saudi-based, the winner of the third edition of Ithra Art Prize.
 His installation — Rakhm which means ‘incubation’ in Arabic — aims to conceptually preserve a nursery as both an urban typology and its ‘incubatees’ as an environmental micro-economy.

 Daniah Al Saleh, Saudi-born and London-based, was announced as the winner of the second Ithra Art Prize in 2019.
 Her large-scale multimedia installation: Sawtam, was unveiled at Art Dubai 2019 and was showcased at the Artificial Intelligence and Intercultural Dialogue Art Exhibition at the State Hermitage Museum in St. Petersburg, Russia.

-Ayman Zedani, Saudi-born UAE-based conceptual artist, was the winner of the first edition of the Ithra Art Prize in 2018.
+Ayman Zedani, Saudi-born UAE-based conceptual artist, was the winner of the first Ithra Art Prize in 2018.
 His art piece, Meem, was exhibited at Art Dubai in 2018.

-Eiman Elgibreen is an artist and an Assistant Professor of Art History at the Princess Nourah University in Riyadh/Saudi Arabia.
-She obtained a PhD in Modern and Contemporary Saudi Art from The University of Sussex for her research on “Image Making: Representations of women in the Art and Career of Safeya Binzagr 1968-2000”.
+Eiman Elgibreen is an artist and an assistant professor of art history at the Princess Nourah University in Riyadh/Saudi Arabia.
+She obtained a PhD in modern and contemporary Saudi art from the University of Sussex for her research: “Image Making: Representations of Women in the Art and Career of Safeya Binzagr, 1968-2000”.

-She is also a freelance writer since (2011) for Al-Riyadh Daily Newspaper, and Al-Jazirah Daily Newspaper, and an art consultant for individuals and organizations that is concerned to preserve the legacy of Saudi pioneer artists such as Darat Safeya Binzagr, and Saudi Arts House.
-In addition, she curated a few exhibitions including the Saudi National Pavilion at the 58th Venice Biennale, 2019.
+Since 2011, she has been a freelance writer for Al-Riyadh daily newspaper, and Al-Jazirah daily newspaper, and an art consultant for individuals and organizations concerned to preserve the legacy of pioneering Saudi artists such as Darat Safeya Binzagr, and Saudi Art House.
+In addition, she has curated exhibitions including the Saudi National Pavilion at the 58th Venice Biennale, 2019.